minh-ht/catalog-api/README.md

 </details>

-_This project is licensed under the terms of the MIT license_
+_This project is licensed under the terms of the MIT license_ (LICENSE)